ReCoded-Org/curriculum-backend-readings/module7-cloud-computing/r4-serverless-architecture/README.md

 FaaS gives developers an abstraction for running web applications in response to events, without managing servers.

 With Amazon Lambda (a FaaS service from Amazon Web Services, we will talk more about it later in this lesson), you can directly run your code without even managing the servers.
-For example, you upload an image in the server, now the Lambda function will work for you and will automatically resize the image according to the device a user is using, be it mobile, laptop, desktop or a tablet.
+For example, you upload an image in the server, now the Lambda function will work for you and will automatically resize the image according to the device a user is using, be it mobile, laptop, desktop or tablet.

 Think of FaaS as a ready-to-implement framework that can be easily tailored to the needs of an enterprise company.